a-lavis/cribbage-ai/README.md

 Cribbage requires a 52-card standard playing deck.
 The current and previous scores of each player are tracked by a board which counts up to 121 for full games, but this simplified version will terminate after 61 points.
 The royal card values are all worth 10 points.
-Aces count as 1 point, though.
+Aces count as 1 point.

 Cribbage is divided into three segments: Deal, Play, and Show.

 The Deal happens at the beginning of each round.
 Typically, the players will draw for lowest card to determine who begins as the dealer.
 We will forego this process and just designate one player as the dealer.Then each player is dealt their hand (5 cards).
 From these five cards, each player selects

 The Play happens each round w/ a new hand.
 This segment starts w/ the non-dealer player (the pone) laying a card down.
 The dealer follows, announcing